 6) Boost citizen and staff confidence in the agency

-In March 2015, the Trotwood Police Department was Re-accredited with the distinction of CALEA Gold Standard Advanced Accreditation and Accreditation with Excellence for the years 2012 - 2014.
+In March 2015, the Trotwood Police Department was Re-Accredited with the distinction of CALEA Advanced Accreditation with Excellence for the term of 2012 - 2014.

-Below is a photo of Ms. Portia Hill in Reno, Nevada accepting the department's most Re-accreditation award.
+Below is a photo of Ms. Portia Hill, Business Accreditation Manager, in Reno, Nevada accepting the department's most recent CALEA Re-Accreditation Award.